-This is the ultimate catch-22 of job searching: As a recent graduate or a professional looking to make a career pivot , you’re targeting entry-level roles, but even these require at least a couple years’ of industry work.
+This is the ultimate catch-22 of job searching: As a recent graduate or a professional looking to make a career pivot, you’re targeting entry-level roles, but even these require at least a couple years’ of industry work.

 How on earth are you supposed to get any exposure to the field if you can’t even land a position at the bottom of the career ladder?
-If an entry-level opportunity is one that’s designed for people with no prior experience, what’s up with the explicitly-stated requirement?
+If an entry-level job is one that’s designed for people with no prior experience, what’s up with the explicitly-stated requirement?
 Why do so many employers include it in the listing?
-(Insert exasperated sigh here).
+(Insert exasperated sigh here.)
 I know this is an incredibly frustrating conundrum, but I promise, it’s not quite as futile as you might think.

 In most cases, you can think of job descriptions as a hiring manager’s wish list.
-You’ll typically find all kinds of details about what your potential future boss would consider an ideal candidate—from personality traits and work style (i.e., proactive or independent) to specific knowledge or skills (i.e., understanding of CRM databases or familiarity managing social media pages)—they’ll generally also choose a certain number of years in the field based on expertise level they’re seeking.
-But most of the time, it’s more of a “nice to have” than a “must have” point.
+You’ll typically find all kinds of details about what your potential future boss would consider an ideal candidate—from personality traits and work style (i.e. proactive or independent) to specific knowledge or skills (i.e. understanding of CRM databases or familiarity managing social media pages)—they’ll generally also choose a certain number of years in the field based on expertise level they’re seeking.
+But most of the time, it’s more of a “nice-to-have” than a “must-have” point.

 I’d be lying if I said that some recruiters don’t use the “two years” benchmark to screen candidates out.
 Some do.
 Especially when they receive a high volume of applications, as it’s an easy (albeit kind of oversimplified) way to narrow down the applicant pool.
 But, if you’re able to convey your knowledge in a way that makes it easy for a prospective employer to see how your unique abilities would complement their needs, you stand a decent chance of surviving this initial test.